Tips to Render White Products Against White Background

 So, how can you render a white product against a white background?
 In this blog post, we will discuss the tips that you can master.

-Tips for White Object Rendering
+Tips for White Object Rendering on White Background

 Tip 1: Lighting would not have the same color

 First off, you should understand that the background, object, and the lighting would not have the same color.
-When you use a rendering program, by default, the color of your object, background, and the lighting would be white.
+When you use 3D rendering program, by default, the color of your object, background, and the lighting would be white.
 This makes the product and its background appear undistinguished.
 So what’s the solution?
 You should note that neither a product nor a background is purely white.

 So you should select a color that’s 98 percent white and this would make the product appear more prominent against all white background.
 You may even put a tinge of blue to boost the perception of whiteness or you may even add a touch of yellow to instill a feel of warmth.
 You should try to create a contrast between the product and the background.
 You should use a cooler or warmer shade of white in order to create the contrast that will be easy for people’s eyes to easily notice.

 The second process demands a certain degree of expertise, but it can definitely make your product appear stunning even if it is a plain product without too much detailing.
 Apple sets a classic example in this aspect.
 Apple’s products feature geometric curves and lines and they are typically highlighted through perfect lighting.

 For example, the Airpods are set against the white background in such a manner that lights and shadows are cast at the most appropriate places.
 There’s no need to throw light on the edges as the edges would then become undistinguished from the background.
 Define a product’s shape by instilling a shadow around the product’s edges. so that the gray outline can easily define a product’s shape.